-These directions will show you how to make a slightly scary Halloween accessory for your home using a pre-made cardboard house from the craft store.
+This DIY tutorial will show you how to make a slightly scary Halloween haunted house for your home using a pre-made cardboard house from the craft store.
 It’s a fun and easy project!

 I’m not into too much of the scary stuff at Halloween around my house.
 But, slightly scary I can definitely have fun with!
 Especially when it’s something I can make myself without spending a fortune on craft supplies.
-When I received a recent Pottery Barn catalog, their cute Halloween houses jumped right off of the page at me.
-I loved it and was inspired to create one of my own!
+When I received a recent Pottery Barn catalog, their cute and spooky Halloween houses jumped right off of the page at me.
+I loved it and was inspired to create a cardboard Halloween house of my own!

 Here’s what I came up with.
 Y’all, this was SO quick and SO easy to do and I only have about $9 invested in my slightly scary Halloween glitter house.

-Here are the supplies that you’ll need to make a Halloween house for yourself and to create a simple Halloween vignette.
+Here are the supplies that you’ll need to make a scary Halloween house for yourself and to create a simple charming Halloween vignette.

 SUPPLIES: First, let’s talk about the supplies for just the house.